How to Brush

 Caring For Sensitive Teeth

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 If the mouth is kept clean, this sensation should not last long.
 However, if the mouth is not kept clean, , the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive, consult with Dr. Matoska and Dr. Otomo-Corgel.
+If your teeth are especially sensitive, consult with Dr. Rodriguez, Dr. Matoska, Dr. Otomo-Corgel or Dr. Ahn.
 A medicated toothpaste or mouth rinse made especially for sensitive teeth may be recommended.

 Choosing Oral Hygiene Products